NEPAFENAC

 Medicinal Benefits

-NEPAFENAC comes into the category of nonsteroidal anti-inflammatory drugs (NSAIDs) to prevent and relieve the pain and inflammation after eye surgery (cataract).
+NEPAFENAC belongs to the category of nonsteroidal anti-inflammatory drugs (NSAIDs) used to prevent and relieve pain and inflammation after eye surgery (cataract).
 It is also used to reduce the risk of macular oedema after cataract eye surgery.
-NEPAFENAC consists of Nepafenac.
-NEPAFENAC block the action of prostaglandin H synthase (cyclooxygenase), which is an enzyme required for prostaglandin.
-These prostaglandins are responsible for causing pain, redness, inflammation in the eyes, so blocking prostaglandins provides relief in these conditions.
+NEPAFENAC contains Nepafenac, which blocks the synthesis of prostaglandins responsible for causing pain, redness, and inflammation in the eyes.
+Thereby, it provides relief from pain and inflammation.

 Directions for Use